totalimmersion/com.somfy.tahoma/readme.txt

 * Outdoor Camera Light Controller
 * Enocean Window Handle (requires Enocean USB module)
 * Somfy receiver IZYMO io shutter
-* Added Somfy io motion sensor
+* IO motion sensor
+* IO vertical interior blind
+* IO garage door

 ### Suggestions or problems?
 Do you have a suggestion for (or a problem with) this app that you would like implemented?